ericspod/PiProjects/router/Readme.md

 ## Raspberry Pi Router/Access Point Setup

-The objective of this setup is to configure a Raspberry Pi running Raspbian to act as a router serving a LAN from a USB ethernet port and as a wireless access point.
+The objective of this setup is to configure a Raspberry Pi running Raspbian Stretch to act as a router serving a LAN from a USB ethernet port and as a wireless access point.
 The idea is to provide the features of a home router but with filtering done through hosts configuration to block unwanted traffic, provide a way of monitoring traffic, and cacheing DNS queries.